djsutherland/skl-groups/_sources/installation.txt

 distribution, which makes life easy;
 otherwise, `these instructions <http://scikit-learn.org/stable/install.html>`_ might be helpful.

-Note that skl-groups is not currently tested on Windows (or FreeBSD, or anything other than recent versions of OSX, Arch, and CentOS).
+skl-groups is currently tested on recent versions of OSX, Arch, and CentOS.
+Notably, it is not tested on Windows, though the author expects that it should work.
 If you try it, let us know.

 Release versions